lum-muu/lum.bio/CONTRIBUTING.md

 1. Check the [CHANGELOG.md](./CHANGELOG.md) for recent changes (2025-11-06)
 2. Check the [DEVELOPMENT.md](./DEVELOPMENT.md) for detailed architecture info
 3. Check existing code for examples
-4. Open a discussion on GitHub
+4. Open a discussion on GitLab

 Thank you for contributing!